neodrama/github-drama/README.md

 * Cloudflare's embrace-and-extend Fediverse software posts private messages to the local public timeline.
 Cloudflare maintainers have flagged several comments that go into technical detail about the bug as spam.

 [crablang/crab/issues/14](https://github.com/crablang/crab/issues/14)
+* Cataclysm-DDA added an option to switch gender mid-game, sparking debate over whether it should be locked behind debug or an autodoc procedure.

 [CVarisco/community-story/pull/1](https://github.com/CVarisco/community-story/pull/1)
+* PR has been deleted and no archive is available.

 daeuniverse/dae
 * Project maintainers made a bot that automatically closes reported issues if the issuer didn't star the repo.